dialogfeedback/dialogfeedback.github.io/index.md

 layout: default
 ---

-# About

 Existing data-driven dialogue generation methods are mostly aimed to minimic the human response distribution.
 However, even human responses have different quality: some of them are popular, getting lots of upvoted, and some of them are less interesting or even offensive.
 So, we probably should optimize something else.

 > Let's optimize expected human feedback, instead of just perplexity.

-It is expensive to collect large-scale standard human evaluation data.
-Fortunately, there exists a huge amount of human feedback data (upvotes, number of replies, etc.) available on social platforms, such as Reddit.
-We leverage this data source and propose to train models to predict human feedback and help to build better chatbots.
-See our [EMNLP paper]() for more details.

-# Tasks

-Directly predicting the feedback is a hard task and there're many confounding factors, e.g. the timing of the comments and subreddits (topics and audience).
-Instead, we formulate the tasks as only scoring "comparable" pairs of responses of the same context, and predict which one has more feedback, in terms of number of upvotes👍 or replies💬.

-The totally training dataset contains about 87 millions of samples.
+We leverage millions of Reddit human feedback data (number of upvotes👍 or replies💬) to formulate the following dialogue ranking tasks, to help building more engaging conversational AI.
+See our [EMNLP paper](https://arxiv.org/abs/2009.06978) or view [our project on Github](https://github.com/golsun/DialogRPT) for more details.

 |   Task  | Description  | Training size |
 | :------:| :---------------------------------- | :---:|